Diagnosis and Repair of Empty Nose Syndrome in a Physician

 Dr. Sapsowitz had empty nose syndrome (ENS), which occurs when physicians remove too much nasal tissue during surgery, causing nasal airflow disruption.
 To identify candidates for surgery, Dr. Citardi uses a validated patient questionnaire and an in-office cotton test.
 “We place a small piece of cotton in the area of the missing tissue and ask patients if they perceive a difference,” he says.
 “If they do, we know they are candidates for turbinoplasty.
 The cotton test tells us where to repair the turbinates.”

-Dr. Citardi says it’s not uncommon for patients with ENS to become fixated to the point that they are unable to function in daily life.
+Dr. Citardi says it’s not uncommon for patients with empty nose syndrome to become fixated to the point that they are unable to function in daily life.
 “They also report high levels of anxiety and depression, as Dr. Sapsowitz did,” he says.

 Dr. Citardi implanted a collagen matrix to replace the missing tissue in the left nasal cavity in March 2022.
 “I felt immediately better,” Dr. Sapsowitz says.
 “The nasal mucosa will grow into and around the graft, and it will last a lifetime.
 After all I had been through, the relief I felt was unbelievable.
 I told him he saved my life.
 He did the second surgery on the right side in July.
 To even have contemplated suicide is incomprehensible to me now.”